crawles/twitter-nlp/README.md

 #Twitter NLP
 Twitter NLP is a microservice-based web application for analyzing Twitter sentiment in real time.
 The goal of the project is to show how to deploy a machine learning model, apply it in real time, and scale the model.

+Check out this [blog post](https://blog.pivotal.io/data-science-pivotal/p-o-v/how-to-scaling-a-machine-learning-model-using-pivotal-cloud-foundry) for more information.

 Try the application: [Twitter NLP](http://twitternlp.cfapps.pez.pivotal.io/)

 ## Architecture